Building the AI-First Bank: A Strategic Guide

 However, early evidence shows banks often chase low-value use cases first.
 Meeting summarization and basic chatbots are easier to implement but deliver modest returns.
 The highest-value applications—prospecting agents, lead nurturing, and deal optimization—require deeper integration with core systems and workflow redesign, but they deliver the returns that matter: revenue growth, not just efficiency.

-Adoption is accelerating.
+Adoption is accelerating as banks move from pilots to revenue-backed deployments.
 Customer service applications of generative AI in financial services doubled over the past year, rising from 25% to 60% of institutions.
 More than 90% of banks deploying AI report positive revenue impact, with customer experience metrics improving by 26% on average.4

 These improvements compound.
 Better customer experience drives retention, retention increases lifetime value, and lifetime value justifies further AI investment.
 Banks that deployed AI early are now scaling L2 and L3 agents across departments.
 Late adopters face a widening competitive gap.